PatchaIT/TheRenewTTS/README.md

 You could want to disable this expecially if volume changes generate oddities with custom TTS webservices.

-[Brand new, was always on before.]

 > #### TTS Volume
 Change Text To Speach volume.

-[Now it allows to change one point at time, before it was 5 at time.
-Before it was from 15 to 200, not the range is from 1 to 100.]

 > #### Alter pitch?
 Alter pitch of Text To Speach generated file?